UPPMAX/uppmax_intro_day_1/docs/sessions/ides.md

     - Why would you use an IDE?
     - What can an IDE do?

-## Why?
+    Feedback questions:

+    - When would you recommend a colleague to use an IDE on Pelle?

+## Why use an IDE?

-If you want to do software development on Pelle, an IDE will help
+If you want to do software development on Pelle in a graphical environment, an IDE will help you.

 ## Exercises